ix-ax/AXOpen/src/data/docs/AxoDataPersistentExchange.md

 # AxoDataPersistentExchange

-Persistent data exchange allows grouping of multiple primitive variables or properties assigned by an attribute into tag lists, on which repository operations can be performed.
+Persistent data exchange allows the grouping of multiple primitive variables or properties assigned by an attribute into tag lists, on which repository operations can be performed.

+> [!IMPORTANT]
+> The main goal is to store the values of selected variables that are not on the same level in the program structure.
+It is important to retain them in case of a program restart.
+Therefore, this storage is suitable for scenarios such as remembering "only the Identifier" of process data settings or technology data, which can be loaded from another repository or source at startup.

 ## Getting started

-### Label requested variable as a Persistent
+### Label the requested variable as Persistent

-Anywhere in the structured code, use the persistent attribute "Persistent("PersistentGroupName")" to mark a variable as persistent.
+Anywhere in the structured code, use the persistent attribute `Persistent("PersistentGroupName")` to mark a variable as persistent.

 [!code-smalltalk[](../app/src/Examples/AxoDataPersistentExchangeExample.st?name=PersistentAttribute)]

-### Make instance of Persistent exchange manager
+### Create an instance of the exchange manager

-Create instance of the manager and call it in the Context.
+Create an instance of the manager and call it in the Context.

 [!code-smalltalk[](../app/src/Examples/AxoDataPersistentExchangeExample.st?name=ContextDeclaration)]

 > [!NOTE]
-> Note that you can use multiple instance of persistent manager, that can operate on different root object that is initialized on .net side.
+> Note that you can use multiple instances of the persistent manager, which can operate on different root objects that are initialized on the .NET side.

 ### Usage in the controller

-In the case of saving, call the Update() method in the PLC, and in the case of loading, call the Read() method.
+In the case of saving, call the `Update()` method in the PLC, and in the case of loading, call the `Read()` method.

+> [!WARNING]
+> If the record does not exist, the loading task will end with an error.
+Therefore, it is necessary to ensure that the record exists, either by manual saving or by generating a new record.

 [!code-smalltalk[](../app/src/Examples/AxoDataPersistentExchangeExample.st?name=Usage)]